A Quick Travel Guide to Hanoi, Vietnam (Part I: Travel Tips Edition)

 On the fifth day, I didn’t book a tour.
 Instead, I explored the city on my own.
 I googled the tourist attractions in Hanoi and navigated using GPS while walking.

-My tour services costs were $45 for the Ha Long Bay Tour (Day Tour) and $50 for the Sapa Tour (2 days 1 night).
+My tour services cost $45 for the Ha Long Bay Tour (Day Tour) and $50 for the Sapa Tour (2 days 1 night).

 If you’re not interested in the Sapa Tour, I highly recommend taking the Tam Coc day tour ($40) and the Ninh Binh day tour ($40).
 I only skipped those tours due to a lack of time.
 Otherwise, I would have taken both.
 Maybe next time when I visit Hanoi again.